jwells131313/goethe/README.md

 If you try to call a Lock or Unlock method of a goethe lock while not inside a goethe thread it will return an error

-In the future it is intended for goth to provide the following:
+In the future it is intended for goethe to provide the following:

 * Thread Local Storage (it *can* be done!)
 * Thread pools